 Unlike many of the other blogs doing this I’m only going to list a few of the companies that I use, I’m doing for my own security but also to encourage you to find companies that work best for you.

 I have a .ca which isn’t the most expensive domain, but not the cheapest either.
 The registrar I use says they are cheap but they aren’t the cheapest you can get.
 They do provide free whois and a bunch of other things which is nice.

 The cost I put is about half the cost since I also use the server for running a bunch of business things.
 Yes it is more expensive than if I were to maintain the server myself, or use a cheaper server.

 Backups are important, and in this case, the company managing the server does backups and of course it costs a bit extra, but I think it’s worth it for the peace of mind.
 Of course I also do my own backups to multiple places.

-I don’t use my registar’s dns, I use a 3rd party.
+I don’t use my registar’s dns, I use two different 3rd parties.

 There are so many great WordPress plugins that are free that I don’t currently use any paid ones.
 If I did I would get more features or faster updates, but at this time I don’t need those.

 Sometimes I use images on this blog and since I have a limited amount of storage on the server, I use a separate company to host those images.
 I tend to use Cloudinary (affiliate link) which has a nice free tier.
 The classic free tier is much nicer than the free tier offered now, but what is really nice is that their affiliate program gives a bunch extra when someone uses the link.
 So if you feel inclined then go ahead and sign up using my Cloudinary affiliate link (affiliate link).